-On October 22, 2009, the Pet Safety and Protection Act was reintroduced as H.R.
-3907/S. 1834.
-These bills would amend the AWA to limit the sources of random source dogs and cats to a licensed dealer (under Section 3 of the AWA) who has bred and raised the animal; a publicly owned or operated pound or shelter that meets certain qualifications; someone donating the dog or cat that bred and raised the animal or owned it for not less than one year; and research facilities licensed by the Secretary of Agriculture.
+The Pet Safety and Protection Act, originally introduced in the 110th Congress, was reintroduced in the 111th Congress as H.R.
+3907/S. 1834, and reintroduced in the 112th Congress as Act (H.R.
+2256/S. 707).
+The bills would amend the AWA to limit the sources of random source dogs and cats to a licensed dealer (under Section 3 of the AWA) who has bred and raised the animal; a publicly owned or operated pound or shelter that meets certain qualifications; someone donating the dog or cat that bred and raised the animal or owned it for not less than one year; and research facilities licensed by the Secretary of Agriculture.
 The bill also would subject violators to a fine of \$1,000 per violation, over and above any other applicable penalties.